-Your Board voted to direct staff to offer curbside debris collection to assist Russian River communities with the significant amount of waste created by the flood disaster at no cost to residents.
+At the March 7, 2019 Special Meeting, your Board voted to direct staff to offer curbside debris collection to assist Russian River communities with the significant amount of waste created by the flood disaster at no cost to residents.
 This was in response to the health and environmental risk posed by flood debris accumulating in streets, parking lots and in other public areas.